Jacob Stallings Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.52).
+- The Tigers' 4.53 team ERA ranks 22nd among all MLB pitching staffs.

+- Tigers pitchers combine to give up 125 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

+- Brieske starts for the first time this season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.